masasidan/Triggered/README.md

 ## **Usage**
 This cheat is pretty easy to use.
-You can't change the keybinds for different modules, they are all already set.
+You can't change the keybinds for different modules, they are all already have been set.
 By pressing different keybinds you can toggle on/off different modules and enjoy the cheat.

 ## **Q&A**